Tixit/RPEP/README.md

 * `Initiator` - The Peer is that requests the establishment of the event stream.
 * `Confirmer` - The Peer that confirms the establishment of the event stream.
 * `Emitter` - The Peer emitting an event to the other Peer over that stream.
 The Initiator and Confirmer can both act as Emitters once the event stream is established.

-##### 3.2.
-Roles

-An RPEP connection connects two Peers, a `Client` and `Service`.
-A Service is the Peer that listens for a connection, and the Client is the Peer that connects to the service.
-Each RPEP Peer MUST implement one role, and MAY implement more roles.
-A Peer may implement any combination of the Roles:

-* Sender
-* Receiver
-* Requester
-* Responder
-* Initiator
-* Emitter

 ### 4. Building Blocks